 Read our full Sony Xperia 1 II review

-In a world where so many smartphones look similar, I have to admire Sony’s desire to be different.
-Having a notch-less display and 3.5mm headphone jack is practically unheard of in 2020, but after using the Xperia 5 II I wish they were still on more phones.
+In a world where so many smartphones look similar, you have to admire Sony’s desire to be different.
+Having a notch-less display and 3.5mm headphone jack is practically unheard of in the current smartphone market, but after using the Xperia 5 II, we wish they were still on more phones.

-There are plenty more highlights here, which make it a big upgrade over last year’s model.
-The stunning 21:9 OLED display is now 120Hz a feature you won’t find on even the more expensive Xperia 1 II.
+There are plenty more highlights here, which make it a big upgrade over 2019's model and the stunning 21:9 OLED display is now 120Hz - a feature you won’t even find on the more expensive Xperia 1 II.
 Performance is superb across the board, while the all-too-rare front-facing stereo speakers are a delight.

 There’s definitely a market for the Xperia 5 II, but it’s unlikely to contribute to a sudden increase in Sony’s slice of the smartphone pie.